maheshpolus/elastic-search/readme.md

 The "(selectedResult)" will emit "null" on close btn usage, mouse down on error or no result cases handle your functions accordingly

-On elastic error or no results the drop down will show no results
+On elastic error or no results the drop down will show "no results"

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.